civiform/civiform/cloud/azure/README.md

 ## Export your account key
 In order to use terraform with the azure backend you'll need to get the `account_key` set up properly.
-The backend_vars file expects it to be provided via ARM_ACCESS_KEY so you'll need to use the Azure CLI to provide it.
+The backend_vars file expects it to be provided via the `ARM_ACCESS_KEY` environment variable so you'll need to use the Azure CLI to provide it.
 Get the `resource_group_name` and `storage_account_name` from the backend_vars
 file or via the azure cli/portal (details on how to do this in the troubleshooting section below)